andymeneely/project-timber-wolf/rules/RULES.md

 Blue and Red place their planning tokens.
 </div>

+**Visit the Shop.** Your heists will earn you money to purchase Items.
+*Note: on your first heist, you have $0k team cash and therefore cannot purchase anything from the shop*

+**Place Planning Tokens**.
 With your team, you will collaboratively come up with a plan of how you will pull this Heist.
 Every time you do a Move➜, you *must* move onto a hex that you have **Planned** with a Planning Token of your color.
 Thus, mark every hex tile that you will be allowed to move on by placing a Plan token of your color on the hex tiles you will (probably) move onto.
 Entrance tiles do not need a token.